gbbns/gbbns.github.io/_posts/2016-02-19-motivation.md

 I analysed what was said, whether I felt it fair or not -- and let's just be clear, not _**all**_ of what was said was either fair or totally justified -- I looked at reasons why these things may have been said, I looked at what I could do to stop things, to improve things.

-These quiet musings, led me to one **very** clear epiphany -- I was time for me to move jobs -- this move turned out to be far more important that I could _ever_ imagine.
+These quiet musings, led me to one **very** clear epiphany -- it was time for me to move jobs -- this move turned out to be far more important that I could _ever_ imagine.

-I now blog more that i've ever done, I have more thoughts/opinions on things than I have done for a long long time.
+I now blog more than i've ever done, I have more thoughts/opinions on things than I have done for a long long time.
 I find myself scribbling notes on side projects all the time, I have ideas on things -- not just work related -- a lot more.

 Now, I don't think this is sudden influx in motivation is _entirely_ down to a move in jobs, but it's certainly helped.